 In this way, they can help relieve the burden on loved ones.
 Another component of palliative care is spiritual support.

 People receiving palliative care often also receive treatment for their illness.
 When treatment is no longer working, people can choose to continue receiving palliative care or to transition into hospice care.

 Hospice care involves end-of-life care for people who decide to stop treatment or find themselves in a situation where there is no viable treatment or cure.

 In both palliative and hospice care, professionals strive to provide people with care that makes them comfortable.
 Hospice workers also work with families to provide support.

 The main difference between hospice care and palliative care is that people are no longer receiving curative treatment in hospice care.

-People receiving hospice care have a terminal disease and typically have less than 6 months to live.
-Hospice care can take place in the home or a medical facility.
+People receiving hospice care have a terminal disease and typically have

 Those in hospice care will still get medication and treatment to relieve symptoms.
 However, the direct treatment of the disease, such as chemotherapy, for instance, will not continue.

 Palliative care is an important treatment component for people with a serious illness, such as cancer, or a chronic condition, such as sickle cell anemia.